-Swimming is great exercise both for people and for dogs.
-Some dogs also happen to love it, especially in summer as a way to play and to cool off at the same time.
+Swimming is a great exercise both for people and for dogs.
+Some dogs also happen to love it, especially in summer, as a way to play and cool off at the same time.
 Not every dog likes it, of course, which begs the question that is the subject of our article.

 Do Boston Terriers Like Water?